rXelelo/rxrepo/README.md

 _before i will use $repo (repo name)_

 3. clone you repository
-4. for example i use default tree
+4. for example i use default tree 'main'/rxrepo/os/x86_64 but Tutorial for 'main'/x86_64
 ```
 $ mkdir x86_64
 ```